 The enforcement priority for this plan update continues to be tire recycling and disposal.
 Working within existing laws and regulations for the proper collection, storage, processing and disposal of tires, health departments and sheriff offices are encouraged to place a high priority on inspecting tire facilities, educating operators about proper handling of tires, monitoring the flow of tires through the system, inspecting tire haulers, and prosecuting violators.
 Success will be measured by comparing the number of tires removed from roadways and drop-off sites in 2017 to the numbers one year after the program began, and annually thereafter.
 In 2017, programs reported removing 1550 tires from public properties.
+In 2018, they reported removing 1178 tires from public properties.
 In 2019, 1658 tires were removed from public properties.
 In 2020, they reported removing 1357 tires from public properties.
 Even though there have been sporadic tire collections using OEPA grant funds, most at no cost to residents, neither collection nor enforcement has reduced the number of tires left along roadways to be collected via the litter collection programs.